Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Be aware that if you don’t pay and get caught, you risk finding your car with a wheel clamp.

-In such a case, the process to have it removed is quite tedious.
+In such a case, the process to have it removed is tedious.

 First, you need to go pay your fine at an Oxxo convenience store with the slip left by the enforcement officers.